 To be sure that the pre-filled values represent the current settings in the Subscriber, it is recommended that you retrieve the current parameters from the Subscriber before you edit and send new values.
-See "Get All Subscriber Data" under the Message Function Group earlier in section 11.
+See "Get All Subscriber Data" under the Message Function Group.